neon-bindings/rfcs/text/0000-result-ext-trait.md

 }
 ```

-It would also be advisable to include this in `prelude.rs` so that users don't have to `use` it explicitly.
+It should also be re-exported in `prelude.rs` so that users don't need to `use` it explicitly.

-In this proposed code, the trait is implemented for `Result` types where the error variant implements `Display`, which means it should automatically work for `std` and third-party library functions which return a `Result`.
+In this proposed code, the trait is implemented for `Result` types where the error variant implements `Display`, which means it should automatically work for most `std` and third-party library functions which return a `Result`.
 Advanced users could implement the trait for custom result types whose errors may not implement `Display`.

 > This section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.